ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/elasticsearch.rst

   or root object that is serialized into JSON and stored in Elasticsearch under a unique ID.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``elasticsearch_documents_deleted``, number of documents deleted.

+  dimensions:

+  - hostname, the hostname the metric applies to.